+--non-matching prints the file name out, even if Git would not ignore it.
 If a file is going to be ignored,

 check-ignore prints out the path to the gitignore file and line that matched.
 Interestingly, the files don’t even need to exist, git just checks what it would do if they did exist.

 check-ignore I was able to solve my problem faster, and learn a bit more about git’s arcane exclusion rules.
 Another handy tool to add to my unix utility belt.